-Nate loves learning about students’ unique experiences and guiding them through the lengthy application process.
-By fostering their writing skills and helping them strategically present their stories, Nate works to help students create the strongest, most compelling application they can.
+As an Advisor and Interview Prep Coach, Nate loves learning about students’ unique experiences and guiding them through the lengthy application process.
+By fostering their writing skills and helping them strategically present their stories, Nate works to help students create the strongest, most compelling application possible.

 Hailing from Falmouth, MA, Nate grew up with salt in his blood and fish on the table.
-However, after taking to heart Bruce the shark’s famous line from Finding Nemo - “Fish are friends, not food” - he has dived headfirst into veganism.
-He is an active member of the Capital Region Vegan Network and thrives on “the Nooch.”
+However, after taking to heart Bruce the Shark’s famous line from Finding Nemo - “Fish are friends, not food” - he has dived headfirst into Veganism.
+He is an active member of the Capital Region Vegan Network and enjoys experimenting with new plant-based recipes.
 When not cooking or nose-deep in textbooks, Nate can be found ripping up the trails around Albany on his mountain bike.
-Nate also loves hiking, disc golf, and yoga, and he’s currently in the midst of learning medical Spanish and chess.